2022/2023 Seed Exchange

 The seeds that you donate to the Seed Exchange must be viable – generally seeds in the seed heads are visible, particularly with species.
 If not, then the seed has probably not set and will most likely not germinate.
 On some varieties, you will find that only one or two seeds on a seed head are viable; the rest are not.
 The photo below of a group of seedheads shows a nonviable seedhead (the fuzzy one at the top) and other seedheads where only one or two seeds have set.
 Because they still show green, these seeds are not yet ripe enough to pick.Seeds should be well ripened and dry; this means that the seeds will be brown.
 In the photos below you can see on the left the seed head of a large-flowered early hybrid that is not yet ripe, while the seed head of a viticella type in the photo on the right is ripe and ready to be picked.
 Seeds come away easily when they are ripe.
 Group of seedheads showing a nonviable seedhead (fuzzy one at the top)

 and others where only one or two seeds have setPlease clean the seeds by removing the feathery seed tails, if present.
 Any seeds are welcome, whether from a named species or a named cultivar.
 A mix of montana plants, for example, is also welcome.
 We would appreciate it if you can put the dry cleaned seeds in a paper envelope and NOT a plastic bag.
 Please write on the outside of the envelope the name of the Clematis hybrid or species from which the seeds came, as well as the additional information below.
 If the seed is collected from a cultivated plant but that plant came from the wild, please write down the location of the wild plant, if known.
 If you collected the seeds in the wild, please add the name of the place and country where they were collected and date of collection.
 If the place is not known, then the nearest road number and village/town would be OK.
 Be sure to also add your own name on the paper envelope so the Seed Exchange Administrator knows who sent the seeds.
-If you believe that you will be able to donate some seed that is not yet ripe, please inform your administrator.
-The seeds are collected this year; then early next year the Society will send you a list of the seeds available.
+If you believe that you are able to donate some seed, please inform Mike Miller, the Seed Administrator, Please click on seeds2024-25.pdf for Mike's details.

 Seedhead not yet ripe